krishaamer/green-filter-research/research/literature/design.md

     -   @suarezDesignSystemsHandbook
     -   @MethodPodcastEpisode
     -   @AtomicDesignBrad
--   **Experience Design**
-    -   In @michaelabrashInventingFuture2017 Meta Oculus AR Incubation GM Laura Fryer: “People buy experiences, not technology.”
-    -   @hoangEnterDynamicIsland2022: “Dynamic interfaces might invoke a new design language for XR”
--   **Intelligent Interfaces use interaction design to provide relevant and personalized information in the right context and at the right time.**
 -   @kolkoThoughtsInteractionDesign2010 and @ixdfWhatInteractionDesign
     believe interaction design is still an emerging (and changing) field and there are many definitions.
 I prefer the simplest version: